camberX/r6saveswapper/README.md

 Desktop app for swapping Rainbow Six Siege save files.
 Finds whichever profile you last used and lets you overwrite its saves with ones from a folder or another local account.

+If you run an Unlock All Community u are free to use this, I do not care, I made it for myself mainly.

 Credits: @evilkitten911 on Discord

 Windows only. `R6SaveSwapper.exe` is portable, just run it.
 No install.